Eschatologue/CM_wiki/docs/spells/4th-level.md

 The sphere can restrain as many as four Medium or smaller creatures or one Large creature.
 If the sphere restrains a creature that causes it to exceed this capacity, a random creature that was already restrained by the sphere falls out of it and lands prone in a space within 5 feet of it.

-As an action, you can move the sphere up to 30 feet in a straight line.
+As an :rsc-action: **Action**, you can move the sphere up to 30 feet in a straight line.
 If it moves over a pit, a cliff, or other drop-off, it safely descends until it is hovering 10 feet above the ground.
 Any creature restrained by the sphere moves with it.
 You can ram the sphere into creatures, forcing them to make the Saving Throw.

 When the spell ends, the sphere falls to the ground and extinguishes all normal flames within 30 feet of it.
 Any creature restrained by the sphere is knocked prone in the space where it falls.
 The water then vanishes.